latrovalievioan/latrovalievioan/README.md

 🎻 When I'm not at the computer, you can find me playing jazz on my violin.

-🎙️ I am currently employed as a web engineer at Smule, Inc.
+🎙️ I am currently employed as a frontend developer at LucidLink.